George Delaval: Naval career

 Delaval joined the Royal Navy and by 1693 had achieved the rank of 3rd lieutenant aboard HMS Lenox.
 In 1698 he travelled to North Africa to negotiate the release of British prisoners and concluded a treaty with Morocco in 1700.
 On his return as Captain Delaval in May 1700, he took command of the newly commissioned 4th rate man of war HMS Tilbury.

 He commanded HMS Tilbury in the vanguard at the Battle of Málaga in the War of the Spanish Succession on 24 August 1704.
 He was promoted to rear admiral in 1718 and to vice admiral in 1722.

 Diplomatic and political career

 Delaval's diplomatic career took him to Spain in 1705, with Lord Peterborough.
 In 1707 he was envoy to Lisbon and, in 1708, concluded an agreement with Ismail Ibn Sharif, the Sultan of Morocco, not to molest each other's ships.
 He went to Portugal for three years in 1710 as Envoy Extraordinary to the King of Portugal.

-Delaval was returned unopposed as Whig Member of Parliament for West Looe, Cornwall at the 1715 general election.
+Delaval was returned unopposed as Whig Member of Parliament for the rotten borough of West Looe, Cornwall at the 1715 general election.
 In 1716, he was appointed Deputy Lieutenant of Northumberland.
 He was returned unopposed for West Looe again at the 1722 general election.
 In Parliament, he voted with the Government in all recorded divisions.